BrownMark/fiberdemo/README.md

-# fiberdemo
+# Fiber Demo

-Small POC for using Fiber to handle requests.
+Small golang POC for using Fiber to handle requests.
 Demo is set up to do the following:

 - Serve Open API Spec via Swagger.
 - Handle validation on for models.